Latin 1 (Section 1)

 Schedule: Mondays & Wednesdays, 10:00 a.m.
 (ET), 60–75 min.

-Description: This course is designed for junior high and high school students who want a clear introduction to Latin grammar and reading that will also delight them and cultivate in them the wonder of language.
-Students will study the five noun declensions and four verb conjugations; the present, imperfect, and future tenses; and other parts of speech (adjectives, prepositions, adverbs).
-Students will begin studying and translating adapted, original Latin paragraphs featuring the Roman historian Livy.
-Students will also learn some of the history and culture of ancient Rome, thus preparing them well for the National Latin Exam.
-Students will acquire a Latin vocabulary of over three hundred words and learn many English words derived from Latin.
-Students will use the award-winning Latin Alive!
-Book 1, the first of four books in the Latin Alive! series.
-In the spring, students will have the opportunity to take the National Latin Exam, with which our Latin 1 students have had much success in the past.
+Latin 1 provides students a clear introduction to Latin grammar and reading that aims to delight them and cultivate in them the wonder of language.
+Students study the 5 noun declensions and 4 verb conjugations; the present, imperfect, and future tenses; and other parts of speech (adjectives, prepositions, and adverbs).
+They begin studying and translating adapted, original Latin paragraphs featuring the Roman historian Livy.
+Students also learn some of the history and culture of ancient Rome.
+Latin 1 teaches over 300 Latin vocabulary words and imparts an understanding of many English words derived from Latin.
+Students use the award-winning Latin Alive!
+Book 1 text, the first of 4 books in the Latin Alive! series.
+In the spring, students have the opportunity to take the National Latin Exam 1, with which our Latin students have had much success in the past.

 High School Credit: This course is the equivalent of one high school credit in foreign language.